Sectarian violence among Christians: European wars of religion

 Following the onset of the Protestant Reformation, a series of wars were waged in Europe starting circa 1524 and continuing intermittently until 1648.
 Although sometimes unconnected, all of these wars were strongly influenced by the religious change of the period, and the conflict and rivalry that it produced.
 According to Miroslav Volf, the European wars of religion were a major factor behind the "emergence of secularizing modernity".

 Netherlands

 The Low Countries have a particular history of religious conflict which had its roots in the Calvinist reformation movement of the 1560s.
 These conflicts became known as the Dutch Revolt or the Eighty Years' War.
 By dynastic inheritance, the whole of the Netherlands (including present day Belgium) had come to be ruled by the kings of Spain.
 Following aggressive Calvinist preaching in and around the rich merchant cities of the southern Netherlands, organized anti-Catholic religious protests grew in violence and frequency.
-Repression by the Catholic Spaniards in response caused Dutch Calvinists to rebel, sparking devades of war until the Dutch Republic won its independence from Spain.
+Repression by the Catholic Spaniards in response caused Dutch Calvinists to rebel, sparking decades of war until the Dutch Republic won its independence from Spain.